M0TTB / M6BBC - QSL Cards Received

 2: State on your qrz entry that you do not qsl, or at the very least admit the problem and state that a reply is highly unlikely.

-I really don't think 'It's the postal service in my country' is a valid excuse for some infamous operators out there, after decades and 10's of thousands of $$ going 'missing' in your name.
-If you don't do either of the above (manager or stating 'no qsl'), you will naturally be accused of being a theif.
+After decades and 10's of thousands of $$ going 'missing' in your name, I really don't think 'It's the postal service in my country' is a valid excuse for some infamous operators out there, .
+If you don't do either of the above (manager or stating 'no qsl'), you will naturally be accused of being a thief.